VanderPloegR1/companion/Auto-Start-Companion-on-Linux-Using-systemd.md

 [Install]
 WantedBy=multi-user.target
 ```
-In some cases the headless_ip.js file doesn't have the right rights;
-`chmod a+x /usr/local/src/companion/headless_ip.js`

-Don't forget to enable the service with `systemctl enable companion.service` and reboot `sudo reboot`
+Don't forget to enable the service with `sudo systemctl enable companion.service` and reboot `sudo reboot`

 # Headed Unit File
 _(for deployments with an attached display and keyboard/mouse)_